Lynching of Raymond Byrd: Trial

-Virginia Anti-Lynching Legislation
+Virginia anti-lynching legislation

 Many prominent citizens were outraged at both the lynching and the failure to convict anyone of the crime.
 Louis I. Jaffé, editor of the Norfolk Virginian-Pilot, was a Pulitzer Prize-winning advocate of strong anti-lynching laws.
 In an August 29, 1926, editorial in the Pilot, he wrote that Governor Byrd should "make every lynching a matter of direct state concern and to arm the Governor as chief law enforcement officer, with the unrestricted power to initiate and prosecute investigations in to lynching's and to employ every power at his disposal to bring perpetrators to justice."
 After gathering legislative support and crafting an anti-lynching bill, Byrd addressed the General Assembly in the 1928 legislative session: "There is no excuse for lynching in a State where the enforcement of the law in cases likely to provoke mob violence has been prompt and rigorous.
 Attempted rape in Virginia may be punished by death, and juries are quick to punish crimes that once incited men to take the law in their own hands."
 Byrd signed the bill into law on March 14, 1928.
 The law stipulated that all members of a lynching mob could be prosecuted for murder, even if they had not physically done the deed themselves.
 Furthermore, the law allowed the Governor to provide funds for tracking down and prosecuting members of the mob.